evamaxfield/cookiecutter-py-package/README.md

 We think that this template provides a good starting point for any Python project.

+## Quickstart

+To use this template use the following commands.

+1. `pip install cookiecutter`
+2. `cookiecutter gh:evamaxfield/cookiecutter-py-package`

+Once the project is generated, move to the newly created project directory and follow the instructions in `SETUP.md`.

 ## Features

--   Uses `tox` (an environment manager) and `pytest` for local testing, simply run `tox` or `just build` from a terminal in the project home directory
+-   Uses `tox` (an environment manager) and `pytest` for local testing, simply run `tox` or `just build` from a terminal in the project home directory.
--   Runs tests on Windows, Mac, and Ubuntu on every branch and pull request commit using GitHub Actions
+-   Runs tests on Windows, Mac, and Ubuntu on every branch and pull request commit using GitHub Actions.
--   Releases your Python Package to PyPI when you push to `main` after using `bump2version`
+-   Releases your Python Package to PyPI when you push to `main` after using `bump2version`.
--   Automatically builds documentation using Sphinx on every push to main and deploys to GitHub Pages
+-   Automatically builds documentation using Sphinx on every push to main and deploys to GitHub Pages.
--   Includes example code samples for objects, tests, and bin scripts
+-   Includes very minimal example code to get started.

-List of available `just` commands:
+List of available [just](https://github.com/casey/just) commands:
 ```bash
 just
 ```